herd/herdtools7/pac_tests/notes/notes3.md

 exists ( ~Fault(P0, PacCheck:DB) )
 ```

-It's important to note that the number of bits of the pac field depend of the
-context of execution and in particular the size of the virtual addresses, in
-another context the pac field may be `8` or `31` bits...

-But their is also some collisions in the final state:
+But their is also some collisions in the final state, as example

 ```
 AArch64 Collisions with the final state